mirfan899/sppas/README.txt

     > the Phonetician - International Society of Phonetic Sciences,
     > ISSN 0741-6164, Number 111-112 / 2015-I-II, pages 54-69.

-A list of other references is available in the chapter "References" of the documentation.
+Other references are available in the documentation.

 ------------------------------------------------------------------------------